harsha-0110/PPPwn-Luckfox/README.md

    ```

 ## Notes
-- This repo is a work in progress and has not been tested on a Luckfox.
+- This repo is a work in progress and has not been tested on a Luckfox Pico.
 - The `pppwn` Nightly Build for `x86_64-linux-musl` has been used in the repo, as it was developed on a PC while awaiting the arrival of the Luckfox device.
 - To test it on a Luckfox, replace `pppwn` with the suitable PPPwn Nightly build for Luckfox from [PPPwn_cpp](https://github.com/xfangfang/PPPwn_cpp).